HYSIDE’S TIPS OF THE TRADE

 9. Let first coat dry for minimum of 20 minutes depending on temperature and humidity, or to a non-tacky state.

-10. Apply a second coat to both surfaces and let stand until slightly tacky. (approx 5-10 minutes depending on humidity)
+10. Apply a second coat to both surfaces and let stand until slightly tacky. (approx 5-10 minutes depending on humidity).
+Alternatively, you can wait for the second coat to dry (20-30 minutes) and use a heat gun to reactivate the glue.
+This will also help make both sides malleable and flexible for compression.

-11. While the glue is still tacky, carefully line up patch with marks you’ve made and press both surfaces together firmly.
+11. While the glue is still tacky (or after reactivating with a heat gun), carefully line up patch with marks you’ve made and press both surfaces together firmly.
 The patch should be applied on a firm surface so you can use your weight to ensure the two surfaces have made contact.
 This is particularly true when you have something like a D-ring that has multiple layers of materials fabric and webbing to flatten.

 12. Fully deflate chamber and place on firm surface.
 (If repairing a tear or installing footcones, you’ve already done this).
 Using a roller, roll all areas of the patch to ensure surface contact to all areas.
 Working from the center towards the outside, use the roller to work out any wrinkles or bubbles.